gustavkrist/vscode-markdown/installation.md

 math blocks.
 Inline math is contained within two `$`, math blocks are between two pairs of `$$`.
-Display math blocks must be preceded by an empty line.
 There must be a character immediately after the starting `$` in inline math for syntax highlighting to work.